-Since 2003 it has been the mission of Contemporary Collector’s to raise the profile of
+Since its inception in 2003, it has been the mission of Contemporary Collectors to raise the

 ‘Through the Director’s Project, South Australia now has the opportunity to reclaim its status as trail blazer - to introduce new artists and new ideas and secure the very best of the here and now for the future.' - Art Gallery Director, Nick Mitzevich.